 The Maintenance Department is responsible for maintaining all TDCJ-owned and operated facilities.
 A unit maintenance office is located on each correctional facility.
 Each office has a technical staff, the makeup of which varies according to the facility’s mission and offender population.
 There are six regional maintenance offices supporting the unit maintenance offices.
 These regional offices have specialty crews performing construction projects, repairs and renovations.
 This department is also a first responder to evaluate, assess and repair damage caused by hurricanes and other disasters.

 The Program Administration Department is responsible for facility project planning and programming functions.
 It engages in energy conservation initiatives, energy audits and utility billing analysis.
-Environmental safety and compliance are also administered through this department, which includes the preparation of numerous complex technical reports for all TDCJ facilities and oversight of special investigations, audits and research.
+Environmental safety and regulatory compliance is also administered within this department, which includes the preparation of numerous technical and complex reports for all TDCJ facilities, and oversight of special investigations, audits and research.

 Information Technology Division

-Automated information services and technology support are provided to all TDCJ departments, Correctional Managed Health Care and other external entities by the Information Technology Division.
-Approximately 33,000 personal computers, terminals, routers, radios, telephone switches and other devices are operated and supported on behalf of the agency.
-Additionally, the division operates and maintains numerous computer and telephone voice networks and a Wide Area Network (WAN) that connects parole offices, correctional facilities and administrative offices in Huntsville, Austin and across the state.
+Automated information services and technology support are provided to all TDCJ departments, Correctional Managed Health Care, and other external entities by the Information Technology Division.
+Approximately 32,100 personal computers, terminals, routers, radios, telephone switches and other devices are operated and supported on behalf of the agency.
+The division also operates and maintains numerous computer and telephone voice networks and a Wide Area Network, which connects parole offices, correctional facilities and administrative offices in Huntsville, Austin and across the state.

-In Fiscal Year 2009, the division successfully migrated to a new mainframe computer at the Texas State Data Center, completed a successful disaster recovery test at the IBM Recovery Center in Boulder, Colorado and continued implementation and activation of the TDCJ Offender Telephone System at respective Correctional Institutions Division unit locations.
-The data center consolidation service contract with the state’s Department of Information Resources is currently in the transformation phase and is scheduled to be completed in 2010.
+Offender Management Information System, completed a successful disaster recovery test at the IBM Recovery Center in Boulder, CO, and completed implementation and activation of the TDCJ Offender Telephone System at Correctional Institutions Division unit locations.

-The Manufacturing and Logistics Division benefits the state by providing work and training opportunities for incarcerated offenders.
-The division provides quality service in warehousing operations, freight transportation, management of the TDCJ fleet, and by providing quality manufactured products and services to TDCJ and other state agencies and political subdivisions.
+The Manufacturing and Logistics Division benefits the state by providing work and training opportunities for eligible incarcerated offenders.
+The division provides quality service in warehousing operations, freight transportation and fleet management, and by providing quality manufactured products and services to TDCJ, other state agencies, and political subdivisions.

-The division collaborates with the Windham School District and post-secondary educational institutions to establish work and training programs directed toward the effective rehabilitation of offenders.
-Training opportunities consist of apprenticeship programs, diversified career preparation programs, short course programs, on-the-job training programs and college vocational courses.
-Nationally recognized certifications are offered through the Environmental Protection Agency, Outdoor Power Equipment & Engine Service Association, American Welding Society and the National Institute for Automotive Service Excellence.
-These work and training programs reduce offender idleness, provide opportunities for offenders to develop a work ethic while learning marketable job skills, and are specifically targeted to reduce recidivism.
+The division collaborates with the Windham School District to establish work and training programs directed toward the effective rehabilitation of offenders.
+Nationally-recognized certifications are offered through the Environmental Protection Agency, American Welding Society and the National Institute for Automotive Service Excellence.
+The work and training programs are specifically targeted to reduce recidivism by providing opportunities for offenders to develop a work ethic while learning marketable job skills.

-During Fiscal Year 2009, the division oversaw four adult Prison Industry Enhancement (PIE) certification programs located on the Coffield, Ellis and Lockhart units.
+During Fiscal Year 2010, the division oversaw four adult Prison Industry Enhancement (PIE) Certification programs located on the Coffield, Ellis and Lockhart units.
 These PIE programs manufactured aluminum windows, wood veneers, AC and heating valves, computer components and wiring harnesses.
-PIE participants earned more than $3 million and contributed $346,976 in federal taxes, $154,151 to crime victims’ compensation, $12,956 to restitution, $433,594 for family support and $1,536,596 to room and board.
+PIE participants earned more than $2.5 million and contributed $275,594 in federal taxes, $128,123 to crime victims’ compensation, $14,089 to restitution, $360,784 for family support, and $1,292,683 to room and board.

 Texas Correctional Industries

-Freight Transportation manages a fleet of 202 trucks and 511 trailers.
-During the fiscal year, four dispatch offices coordinated more than 27,000 freight hauls and logged approximately 6.2 million miles.
+Freight Transportation manages a fleet of 200 trucks and 520 trailers.
+During the fiscal year, four dispatch offices coordinated more than 27,000 freight hauls and logged approximately six million miles.

-Warehousing and Supply manages eight warehouses with an average inventory of more than $28 million and maintains 5,878 items in stock.
-Approximately $155 million in supplies were distributed to food warehouses, the Prison Store in Huntsville and other facilities during Fiscal Year 2009.
+Warehousing and Supply manages eight warehouse facilities with an average inventory of $24 million and maintains 3,786 items in stock.
+Approximately $144 million in supplies were distributed from food warehouses, Prison Store warehouses and other facilities during the fiscal year.

 Health Services Division

-The Health Services Division monitors access to timely, quality health care for offenders incarcerated within the Texas Department of Criminal Justice.
-The agency contracts with the Correctional Managed Health Care Committee (CMHCC) for all health services at TDCJ facilities.
+The Health Services Division monitors access to timely and quality health care for offenders incarcerated within the Texas Department of Criminal Justice.
+The agency contracts with the Correctional Managed Health Care Committee (CMHCC) for all healthcare services at TDCJ facilities.